TrullyAI/TrullyDocs/README.md

     styles.uiTexts.docType = Texts.INE

     //Set SDK configuration
-    val config = TrullyConfig(environment =  Environment.DEBUG, userID = "YOUR_ID_FOR_THE_PROCESS", style = styles, clarityKey = "YOUR_CLARITY_KEY")
+    val config = TrullyConfig(environment =  Environment.DEBUG, userID = "YOUR_ID_FOR_THE_PROCESS", style = styles)
     //* For production environments use `Environment.RELEASE`.
     //* We recommend using named arguments so the order doesn't matter.
 If you're not using them, this example shows the order you should pass the arguments.
-Make sure to pass null for externalID if you're not using it.

     //Initialize SDK
-    TrullySdk.init(packageContext, apiKey, config)
+    TrullySdk.init(packageContext = this, apiKey = "YOUR_API_KEY", config = config)

+    //Run SDK
+    TrullySdk.start(packageContext = this, listener = this)
 }
 ```